aimotrens/impulsar-docs/docs/features/arguments.md

 You can define necessary arguments for a job using the `arguments` field.
 This field is a list of key-value pairs where the key is the name of the argument and the value is the description of the argument.

+If the argument is provided as environment variable, the value of the environment variable is used.
+If the argument is not provided, impulsar will ask you to provide the value before the jobs are started.

 ```yaml
 job:
   arguments: